botiboti/blender-claude/README.md

 ### Connection failed
 1. Restart Claude Desktop
 2. In Blender: Click **"Connect to Claude"** again
-3. Check for 🔨 icon in Claude Desktop
+3. Check for the connection in Claude Desktop settings

 ### Claude Desktop won't start
 ```bash